What is ADHD and is it a Real Disorder?

 Note: In extreme cases of hyperactivity/impulsivity medication may be required to function appropriately if other nutritional and/or behavioral interventions including biofeedback do not work.
 I would always want medication to be the last resort.

 Pharmaceutical companies over the years have sponsored medical conferences and hired speakers to convince doctors that ADHD is a real mental disorder or disease that an individual has for life.
 Researchers have been paid a great deal of money by pharmaceutical companies to conduct studies that would hopefully find the results that would help prove there was a genetic biomarker or brain abnormality for ADHD, so they could prove it was a real disorder or disease.

 There have been some genetic abnormalities found in a small percentage of individuals diagnosed with ADHD, but in my opinion, if a genetic biomarker is not found in close to 100%of individuals diagnosed with ADHD like there is with Downs Syndrome, then it is not a true genetic biomarker.
 As of today, there is no consensus among scientists worldwide that there is a genetic biomarker for ADHD.

 Brain abnormalities studies have shown that some children exhibiting ADHD symptoms have less gray matter in the brain.
 I don’t believe this is a brain abnormality unless it is very severe.
 Gray matter increases over time at different rates in children.
 The speed at which it develops is determined by genetics, the quality of a child’s life experiences, mental challenges and lifestyle (nutrition, sleep, and exercise).
 Therefore, I believe in most cases it is a neurodevelopmental delay that is partially induced by a child’s environment.

-When you share something, people pay attention.
-So, please take a few seconds to spread the word about BRAIN LAUNCH.
+When you share something, people give you their attention.
+Would you please take a few moments to spread the word about BRAIN LAUNCH?